rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 ![screenshot](img/Warehouse-Icon.png)

 Ok, one more application for managing Flatpaks!
 Warehouse is relatively new and I had already been using `Gnome Extensions` and `Extension Manager` for flatpaks when I found this application.
 It can do everything in one place including adding non Flathub.org repositories.
-I have gone down that rabbit hole yet because I am happy spending time in the terminal if I'm not in VS Code.
+I haven't gone down that rabbit hole yet because I am happy spending time in the terminal if I'm not in VS Code.

 **Manage all things Flatpak**